This funds-only platform lets you invest your money to grow it long-term

 InvestEngine is an investment platform with a Stocks & Shares ISA.
 It’s a good option for those looking to invest passively, as it offers a range of exchange-traded funds, which are bundles of investments, allowing you to diversify in one fell swoop.

-You can’t choose individual shares to invest in as you would with other DIY investment platforms, but it does have both DIY and ready-made options.
+You can’t choose individual shares to invest in as you would with other DIY investment platforms, but it does have both DIY and ready-made options; however, the ready-made options aren’t available at the moment.

 Here’s everything you need to know to get started investing with InvestEngine.